UPB-Graphics/gfx-framework/README.md

 The minimum compatible version is ***3.16***, however, as with the compilers, it is ***strongly*** recommended to use the latest version.
 To install CMake, follow these steps:

 -   Windows:
-    1. Go to the [CMake downloads page][ref-cmake-dl] and use the installer
+    1. Go to the [CMake downloads page][ref-cmake-dl]
+    2. Download the latest version of the file called `cmake-<VERSION>-win64-x64.msi`
+    3. Install it

 -   Linux:
     1. Use your package manager to install `cmake`